SoundQubed Amp Kits, Wire & Big 3 Kits for Car Audio Installs

 • Customers who want room for future system growth

 OFC wire normally costs more than CCA, but the better conductivity can make it the more appropriate choice for demanding amplifier installations.
+If the system uses a large SoundQubed amp, multiple amplifiers, or a long power-wire run, OFC should be strongly considered.

 SoundQubed CCA Amp Kits